Postcolonial Congo -Bitter Harvest: Foreign Intervention, Authoritarianism, & Kleptocracy

 Katanga’s nominal independence lasted until December 1962, following months of negotiations between the Tshombe, the United Nations that had become increasingly frustrated with instability in the Congo, and the fractured leadership in Kinshasa.
 An agreement was reached to end Katanga’s secession.
 Under the agreement, Tshombe went into exile in Europe, but there were no sanctions imposed on the leadership of Conakat.
 In 18 short months, Tshombe returned to the Congo, to become prime minister of the united country in mid 1964.

 Katanga and Kasai Orintal are rich in minerals.
-In your Exploring Africa journals construct an analysis in a couple of paragraphs of the role of minerals in the colonial history of these provinces and how minerals may have contributed to the decision of local political leaders to succeed from the Congo within a month of independence in July, 1960.
+Construct an analysis in a couple of paragraphs of the role of minerals in the colonial history of these provinces and how minerals may have contributed to the decision of local political leaders to succeed from the Congo within a month of independence in July, 1960.

 Assassination of Patrice Lumumba